henfrydls/Portafolio-Manager/README.md

 - **Bilingual Support** (English/Spanish) with custom translation system
 - **SEO Optimization** with meta tags, sitemaps, and structured data
 - **Security Features** including CSRF protection, file validation, and rate limiting
+- **Automatic Translation Pipeline** (branch `i18n`) with LibreTranslate integration and per-language status tracking

+## Project Variants

+- **`main`** – single-language template without django-parler or automatic translation.
+Ideal when you just need the classic portfolio.
+- **`i18n`** – multilingual template (this branch) with django-parler, automatic translation, and LibreTranslate integration.
+Requires the additional setup described below.

+Clone the branch that best matches your needs.
+You can keep both branches up-to-date by cherry-picking neutral improvements from `i18n` into `main`.

 ## 🛠️ Technologies